Is Halifax legit?

 Broker ownership transparency

-Ownership structure of Halifax is public, everyone can check the owners of the company on their website, which adds to their reliability scores.
+Ownership structure of Halifax is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency

-Halifax has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.
+Halifax has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.